Aerosvit Flight 241

-Aerosvit Flight 241 (VV241/EW241) was a scheduled international passenger flight from the Ukrainian city of Odessa to Thessaloniki, Greece.
+Aerosvit Flight 241 (VV241/AEW241) was a scheduled international passenger flight from the Ukrainian city of Odesa to Thessaloniki, Greece.
 On 17 December 1997, the Yakovlev Yak-42 operating the flight registered as UR-42334 flew into a mountainside during a missed approach into Thessaloniki in Greece.
 All 70 people aboard were killed.

 Investigation by the Greek Aircraft Accidents Inquiry Council concluded that the crash was caused by the flight crew's navigational error.
 The crew were disoriented and lost during the aircraft's second approach to Thessaloniki.
 Despite numerous cues, the confused crew refused to declare emergency over the situation and decided to re-orient themselves.
 The crew failed to follow the route that they were supposed to take and the aircraft ultimately crashed onto the mountains.

 In light of the investigation, both the Ukrainian and Hellenic authorities were urged to create a compulsory CFIT training for all pilots in both countries.
 The Ukrainian State Department of Aviation Transport was urged to include compulsory cockpit resource management (CRM) training to all flight crews and the Hellenic Civil Aviation Authority was asked to provide radar facility for Thessaloniki Airport.

 Flight

-Aerosvit Flight 241 was a regularly scheduled international passenger flight from Odessa, Ukraine to Thessaloniki, the capital of Greece's Macedonia region and the second-largest city in the country.
+Aerosvit Flight 241 was a regularly scheduled international passenger flight from Odesa, Ukraine to Thessaloniki, the capital of Greece's Macedonia region and the second-largest city in the country.
 The flight was originally scheduled to be operated by a Boeing 737.
-The first sector of the flight from Lviv-Odessa was operated by a Boeing 737 but due to engine issues the aircraft was replaced with a Yakovlev Yak-42.
+The first sector of the flight from Lviv-Odesa was operated by a Boeing 737 but due to engine issues the aircraft was replaced with a Yakovlev Yak-42.
 The flight continued towards Thessaloniki through Ukrainian and Bulgarian airspace.